Back to Wordpress Guide

 - Add various content types as individual blocks

-- Move blocks around via drag and drop (with varying degrees of cooperation)
+- Move blocks around via drag and drop

 - Format each block separately (within the limitations of your theme)